 8. Adjust and improve

 Accept that you'll need to make adjustments to your sewing pattern to make it fit you best.
 Very few of us will match exactly a pattern company’s standard measurements for each of the measurements of a size.

-lways wear heels, a little height will make you seem taller and also slimmer.
-Make sure you wear the shoes when you're taking up the hemline to get the correct length for you.
+Always wear heels – a little height will make you seem taller and also slimmer.
+Make sure you wear these shoes when you're taking up the hemline to get the correct length for you.